Edith Eger: After the war

-Edith and Magda recovered in American field hospitals and returned to Kassa where they found their sister Clara.
+Edith and Magda recovered in American field hospitals and returned to Kassa where they found their sister Klara.
 Their parents and Edith's fiancé Eric did not survive Auschwitz.
 She married Béla (Albert) Éger, whom she met in the hospital.
 He was also a Jewish survivor who had joined the partisans during the war.
-In 1949, after threats from the communists, they fled together with their daughter to the United States.
+In 1949, after threats from the communists, they fled together with their daughter Marianne to Texas, United States.
 There she suffered from her war trauma and survivor guilt, and did not want to talk about the war with her three children.

 Eger befriended Viktor Frankl, went into therapy, and received her PhD in Clinical Psychology from the University of Texas at El Paso in 1978.
 She also received her license to practise as a psychologist.
 She opened a therapy clinic in La Jolla, California and was appointed to the faculty at the University of California, San Diego.

 In 1990, Eger returned to Auschwitz to face her repressed emotions.
 At the urging of Philip Zimbardo, she published her experiences in her first book The Choice in 2017.

 In her work as a psychologist, Eger helps her clients to free themselves from their own thoughts, and helps them to ultimately choose freedom.
 The Choice became a New York Times and Sunday Times bestseller.
 In her second book The Gift (2020) she encourages the reader to change the thoughts that, according to Eger, imprison us and the destructive behaviors that would hinder us.
 What happens to us in life is not the most important thing in the end, she says.
 Rather, the most important thing is what we do with our lives.

 Eger has appeared on CNN and the Oprah Winfrey Show.